ARBML/dar/README.md

 * `Data has a column? (y/n)` used to deal with files that have no column names, the user can set that `n` and enter the column names in the next step.
 * `Enter new columns separated by comma:` used to creat different names for the columns or add columns if non exist.
 * `Enter label column name:` used to choose the column that contains the labels.
 For example in sentiment anlaysis we will have the contents in a column as `positive` or `negative`.
 The user can put the name of that column to recognize that as the label. `datasets` will convert that to an integer which can be easily procssed by nlp model pipleines.
 * `push to hub:` used to upload the dataset to hub.
+The file will uploaded to the following directory `hf/DATASET_NAME` where `hf` can be specified using the argument `--hf`